Mildred Portney Chase: Books

 Chase's books Just Being at the Piano and Improvisation: Music From The Inside Out were published in 1974 and 1988, respectively.
 A revised edition of the former was released in 2017.

 Personal life

 Chase had two sons, Kenneth and Sanders; and two grandsons, Chris and Mike.
-She operated a not-for-profit art gallery in Idyllwild, CA, where she also gave informal concerts.
+She operated a not-for-profit art gallery in Idyllwild, California, where she also gave informal concerts.